MA EPHT - Pediatric Diabetes

 • Pediatric diabetes counts and prevalence by geography.
 These measures are offered by county, EP Region, EOHHS Region and statewide.

-School nurses gather this information from the student’s school health records.
-They also use physician reports and parent information forms.
 Pediatric diabetes prevalence estimates are compared to statewide prevalence.
-Doing so shows if the prevalence is statistically higher, lower, or the same.
-In some instances, school or county data may not be available.
-This is because MDPH does not have data available for that school or community in the year selected.
+Doing so shows if the prevalence is statistically higher, lower, or about the same in the county as compared to the state.
+In some instances, counties may not be available in the MA EPHT Tool when the user is selecting data.
+This is because DPH does not have data available for that county in the year selected.

 Additional resources